restpose/restpose/docs/search_json.rst

 INFO = {
     "occur": {
-        "prefix": <prefix of terms to check cooccurrence for>, "doc_limit": <number of matching documents to stop checking after.  null=unlimited.
-Integer of null.
+        "prefix": <prefix of terms to check occurrence for>, "doc_limit": <number of matching documents to stop checking after.  null=unlimited.
+Integer or null.
 Default=null>
         "result_limit": <number of terms to return results for.  null=unlimited.
 Integer or null.
 Default=null.>
 	"get_termfreqs": <set to true to also get frequencies of terms in the db.
 Boolean.
 Default=false>
 	"stopwords": <list of stopwords - term suffixes to ignore.
 Array of strings.
 Default=[]>